Tönnies Holding: Structure

-The company has around 19,640 employees (as of 2021) and an annual revenue of €6.065 billion (2021, compared to €7.5 billion in 2019).
+The company has around 20,366 employees (as of 2024) and an annual revenue of €7.765 billion (2024).
 The export share is about 50 percent.

-Main owner and company's chairman is billionaire Clemens Tönnies with a share of 45% of the food industry giant.
+Main owner and company's chairman is Clemens Tönnies with a share of 45% of the food industry giant.

 The company is divided in eight business segments: pork, sausages and beef, convenience, ingredients, logistics, as well as international and central services.

 In Rheda-Wiedenbrück, the company has its headquarters and operates Germanys largest pig slaughterhouse.

 Controversies

 Working conditions

 The International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers' Associations (IUF) criticizes Tönnies for "miserable working conditions", with more than 70% of the employees at the main plant employed under temporary work contracts.

 Illegal disposal of slaughterhouse waste

 From 2017 to 2020, slaughterhouse waste was processed in a biogas plant in Paulushofen, although the plant did not have a permit for this.
 Much of the slaughterhouse waste came from a slaughterhouse in Weißenfels in Saxony-Anhalt, which belongs to the Tönnies meat group.
 More than 450 trips are said to have been made from there to Paulushofen.